-The mechanism of action of azithromycin is based on the suppression of bacterial protein synthesis by binding to the 23S rRNA portion of the 50S ribosomal subunit and inhibiting the translocation of peptides.
+The mechanism of action of azithromycin is based upon the suppression of bacterial protein synthesis by means of binding to the ribosomal 50S sub-unit and inhibition of peptide translocation.

-Mechanism of resistance:
+Mechanism of resistance

 Resistance to azithromycin may be inherent or acquired.
 There are three main mechanisms of resistance in bacteria: target site alteration, alteration in antibiotic transport and modification of the antibiotic.